Date Posted: 08/09/2023

 Campus: St. George (Downtown Toronto)

-The Department of Anthropology in the Faculty of Arts and Sciences at the University of Toronto invites applications for a full-time tenure stream position in Biocultural Medical Anthropology.
-The appointment will be at the rank of Assistant Professor, with an expected start date of July 1, 2022.
+The Department of Anthropology in the Faculty of Arts and Science at the University of Toronto invites applications for a full-time tenure stream position in Biocultural or Biosocial Medical Anthropology.
+The appointment will be at the rank of Assistant Professor, with an expected start date of July 1, 2024.

 The successful candidate will be expected to make a significant contribution to our undergraduate programs in medical anthropology and to successfully supervise and mentor graduate students studying medical anthropology from a biocultural and/or biological anthropology perspective.

-Excellence in research will be demonstrated by a record of publications in top-ranked and field-relevant academic journals, or forthcoming publications, meeting high international standards; the submitted research statement; presentations at significant disciplinary conferences; grants, accolades or awards as appropriate for stage of career; and strong endorsements by referees of high stature.
-Demonstrated significant impact of community-collaborative work through the development and implementation of social justice and equity initiatives as demonstrated in the application materials, will also be considered as evidence of research excellence.
+Excellence in research will be demonstrated by a record of publications in top-ranked and field-relevant academic journals, or forthcoming publications meeting high international standards; the submitted research statement; presentations at significant disciplinary conferences; grants, awards or accolades as appropriate for stage of career; along with strong endorsements by referees of high standing.

-Evidence for excellence in teaching will be provided through teaching awards and accomplishments as appropriate for stage of career; strong letters of reference; and the teaching dossier including a teaching statement, sample course materials, and teaching evaluations, as well as strong letters of reference.
+Evidence of excellence in teaching will be provided through teaching awards and accomplishments as appropriate for stage of career; strong letters of reference; and the teaching dossier including a teaching statement, sample course materials, and teaching evaluations; as well as strong letters of reference.

 Salary to be commensurate with qualifications and experience.

 Applicants must provide the name and contact information of three referees.
 The University of Toronto's recruiting tool will automatically solicit and collect letters of reference from each once the application is submitted (this happens overnight).
-Applicants, however, remain responsible for ensuring that referees submit letters (on letterhead, dated and signed) by the closing date.
+Applicants remain responsible for ensuring that referees submit letters (on letterhead, dated and signed) by the closing date.
+More details on the automatic reference letter collection, including timelines, are available in the candidate FAQ.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
+Your CV and cover letter should be uploaded to the dedicated fields.
+Please combine additional applications materials into one or two files in PDF/MS Word format.
 If you have any questions about this position, please contact email@example.com

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.